Page images

 So named in honor of King Charles IX. of France, and popularly known as the Old North or Turpentine State.
 First settled by the English at Albemarle, in 1650.
 Chartered March 20, 1663.
 Adopted a Constitution December 18, 1776.

-It derives its name from the Island of iterranean, and is popularly known as Little Rhoda.
+It derives its name from the Island of Rhodes in the Mediterranean, and is popularly known as Little Rhoda.
 First settled by Roger Williams at Providence in 1636.
-Parliament in 1644.

 Chartered by